thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-You can create custom calendars to use for different purposes within your company.
+You can create custom calendars for different purposes within your company, including:

-Some examples of custom calendars you can create, include:
 - Retail calendars, like 4-4-5, 4-5-4, or 5-4-4
 - Fiscal calendars, where the year or quarter starts on a different date each year
 - Pharmaceutical calendars, where the week runs from Friday through Thursday